yiisoft/docs/guide/en/runtime/sessions.md

 ## Flash messages

-In case you need some data to remain in session until read, such as in case with displaying a message on the next page flash messages is what you need.
-A flash message is a special type of data, that is available only in the current request and the next request.
+In case you need some data to remain in session until read, such as in case with displaying a message on the next page, "flash" messages are what you need.
+A flash message is a special type of data, that's available only in the current request and the next request.
 After that, it will be deleted automatically.

 `FlashInteface` usage is the following: